-This is the original Beech House Dental Team when the practice first opened in 1917.
-The practice originally started directly over the road where the picture was taken and back then our building was a Rectory.
+This is the original Beech House Dental Team when the practice first opened in Eastbourne in 1917.
+The practice originally started directly over the road where the picture was taken and back then our building was actually a Rectory.

 The picture shows brothers Hedley and Hubert Visick who were the founders of the Practice.
 The back row are the Technicians and Dental Nurses.